-In this last part of the stroke article series, management towards continuous recovery will be explored.
-Click here if you would like to reference Part 1 of the Stroke Rehabilitation series, or Part 2 of the series.
+In this last part of the stroke article series, management towards continuous recovery will be explored specifically the post-stroke rehabilitation.
+Click here if you would like to reference Part 1 of the stroke rehabilitation series, or Part 2 of the series.

 Continuous Interventions for Recovery